-(k) Compulsive and Problem Gambling Program
+(1) Compulsive and Problem Gambling Program

-Pursuant to section 42-61.2-14 of the Rhode Island General Laws, the Lottery is required to establish a program for compulsive and problem gamblers in conjunction with Twin River Casino Hotel and Tiverton Casino Hotel to include awareness, player self-exclusion, and promotion of a problem gambling hotline.
-The program is funded through aggregate reimbursements made by Twin River Casino Hotel and Tiverton Casino Hotel totaling not less than \$125,000 annually.
-The Lottery received \$201,000 from gaming facility providers toward the operation of its compulsive and problem gambling program.
-At June 30, 2020, the Lottery advanced \$387,642 for program expenditures in excess of amounts received from the gaming facility providers at June 30, 2020.
-The Lottery's advance will be repaid through subsequent receipts from the gaming facility providers for the compulsive and problem gambling program.
-This program is not included within the operating revenue and related expenses of the Lottery.
+Pursuant to RIGL section 42-61.2-14, the Lottery is required to establish a program for compulsive and problem gamblers in conjunction with the casinos to include awareness, player self-exclusion, and promotion of a problem gambling hotline.
+The program is funded through aggregate reimbursements made by the casinos totaling not less than \$125,000 annually.
+The Lottery recognized program expenses totaling \$549,647 and related operating income in reimbursement from the gaming facility providers.
+At June 30, 2021, \$340,867 was receivable from the gaming facility providers.
+For fiscal year ended June 30, 2021, this program is now reflected within operating revenue and operating expenses of the Lottery.
+In prior years, this problem gambling program was reflected as pass-through activity on the balance sheet only.